Deciding to become a landlord is a big move. You’ll be providing your tenants with a place to call home – sometimes for many years.

 Client Money Protection: as a landlord, it’s likely you’ll need to find a responsible agent to help source a tenant and manage your property.
 At Stirling Ackroyd, we’re proud to be an ARLA Propertymark Protected agent.
 This means our team is made-up of experienced professionals who complete regular training to keep up-to-date with complex legislation and best practice.

 We’re also backed by Propertymark’s Client Money Protection (CMP) Scheme which means that you and your money are safeguarded.

 Find a professional letting agent…

-If you are looking to rent a property and need to source the ideal tenant, contact our team of local experts in branch today by calling 020 3961 7806 or email us today to find out more.
-Our lettings team will also take the strain away from managing your property with our Fully Managed Plus service, leaving you free to reap the rewards - find out more about Fully Managed Plus today.
+If you are looking to rent a property and need to source the ideal tenant, contact our team of local experts in branch today by visiting here.
+Our lettings team will also take the strain away from managing your property with our Fully Managed Plus service, leaving you free to reap the rewards.